mesosphere-backup/mesos-cli/README.rst

 Configuration
 -------------

-Place a configuration file at:
+Place a configuration file at any of the following:

 .. code-block:: bash

+    ./.mesos.json
     ~/.mesos.json
+    /etc/.mesos.json
+    /usr/etc/.mesos.json
+    /usr/local/etc/.mesos.json

+You can override the location of this config via. `MESOS_CLI_CONFIG`.

 If you're using a non-local master, you'll need to configure where the master should be found like so: